Path integral control of open quantum systems: Numerical experiments

 In this section, we test the capability of our algorithm in handling systems with multiple qubits.
-We demonstrate that our QDC algorithm can successfully prepare states for realistic systems such as NMR molecules.
-NMR quantum computing has gained significant popularity in recent years as a testbed technology for experimental and theoretical research due to the long coherence times attained compared to the dynamical scales of the system~\cite{vandersypen2004nmr}.
+We demonstrate that our PiQC algorithm can successfully prepare states for realistic systems such as NMR molecules.
+NMR quantum computing has gained popularity in the past years as a testbed technology for experimental and theoretical research due to the long coherence times attained compared to the dynamical scales of the system~\cite{vandersypen2004nmr}.
+NMR systems equipped with transverse field controls have been demonstrated to be fully controllable for state preparation \cite{schirmer2001complete}, which initially positioned them as promising candidates for universal quantum simulators~\cite{jones1998quantum}.
+We select NMR systems due to their simplicity, which enables a straightforward setup for the control problem, and allows us to compare with existing published results.
+We remark that the same approach could also be applied to the coherent control of superconducting qubits~\cite{khatri2020information}, ion traps~\cite{so2024trapped, olaya2025simulating} or neutral atoms~\cite{allen2025simulating} systems.
 NMR systems are defined by a total Hamiltonian $H = H_0 + H_c$, where $H_0$ is the drift and $H_c$ is the control part.
-The drift and control Hamiltonians are further defined as \bal{ H_0 = H_Z + H_I \qquad H_c = \sum_{n=1}^n u_{ix} \sigma^x_i + u_{iy} \sigma^y_i } where $H_Z = \sum_{i=1}^n \pi \nu_i \sigma^z_i$ and $H_I = \sum_{i< j}^{n} \frac{\pi}{2} J_{ij}\sigma^z_i \sigma^z_j $.
-The constants $\nu_i$ denote self-energies, commonly called chemical shifts, and $J_{ij}$ are the coupling strengths between the different spins in the system.
+The drift and control Hamiltonians are further defined as \bal{ H_0 = H_Z + H_I \qquad H_c = \sum_{n=1}^n u_{ix} \sigma^x_i + u_{iy} \sigma^y_i } where $H_Z = \sum_{i=1}^n \pi D_i \sigma^z_i$ and $H_I = \sum_{i< j}^{n} \frac{\pi}{2} J_{ij}\sigma^z_i \sigma^z_j $.
+The constants $D_i$ denote self-energies, commonly called chemical shifts, and $J_{ij}$ are the coupling strengths between the different spins in the system.
 Pulse-based control is a common approach to control NMR systems.
 It consists in the sequential application of external radio-frequency pulses across the $x$-$y$ plane.
 These pulses are represented by time-dependent fields $u_{ia}$ acting on each qubit $i$ along $x$ and $y$ directions.
-Configurations like~\cref{eq:nmr_gen} have been proven fully controllable in the sense of state preparation \cite{schirmer2001complete}, initially rendering NMR systems strong candidates for universal quantum simulators~\cite{jones1998quantum}.

 Due to the typical large difference in magnitude between $H_Z$ and $H_I$, it is common practice to work in a rotating frame where the dynamics induced by $H_Z$ is absent.
-Operationally, the rotating frame has the effect of setting $H_Z=0$ in the drift Hamiltonian $H_0$.
-The optimized pulses in the rotating frame can then be easily transformed back to the laboratory frame.
+Operationally, the rotating frame has the effect of setting $H_Z=0$ in the drift Hamiltonian $H_0$ and inducing a rotation of the controls.
+The optimized pulses in the rotating frame can be easily transformed back to the laboratory frame.
 We write the details about the rotation frame approach and the proof of control equivalence in the Supplementary Material.